 Your website is never a finished article, there are always constant tweaks and improvements you can make.
-Take a look at our article “https://www.voovadigital.com/4-common-seo-mistakes-marketers-make/” for more infomation.
+Take a look at our article “http://www.voovadigital.com/4-common-seo-mistakes-marketers-make/” for more infomation.
 And from an SEO point of view there is no stopping constantly split-testing every element.

 But in reality, unless a professional digital marketing company is engaged to do this work, only so much time can be devoted to this.